URC Logo

 We offer poster presentations (all tracks) and oral presentations (limited slots, competitive selection).

 No, abstract submission is completely free.
-There is a nominal registration fee for accepted presenters.
+Registration details for accepted presenters will be shared upon acceptance.

 You may only submit one abstract per person.
 Choose the track that best fits your research.